Location: Calleva Atrebatum, Silchester · Season: Winter · Camera: Bronica ETRSi · Film: Lucky SHD 400

 Why Walking Matters in Film Photography

-Walking has always been part of photography, but film photography restores its importance.
+Walking has always been part of photography, but film restores its importance.
 Without screens to consult or histograms to reassure, you move more deliberately.
 Each step becomes part of the decision-making process.
 Where you stand matters.
 When you stop matters even more.

 Winter Light and Ancient Stone